JarronAnt/Go-Tiny/README.md

 ## License

-This project is licensed under the CC License.
-Essentially you can do whatever you want with this project so long as it is not used commercially.
+This project is licensed under the CC0 License.
+Essentially you can do whatever you want with this project.